 Regarding tithing prior to the Mosaic Law, there are two instances, one involving Abraham, and the other Jacob.
 The instance of Abraham is seen in Genesis 14:17-20 when Abraham gave a tenth of the spoils to Melchizedek after defeating a number of kings in battle.
 There’s no indication that Abraham tithed on a regular basis.
 This instance appears in scripture as a one-time event.

 The account of Jacob is seen in Genesis 28:20-22 when he was fleeing from his brother Esau.
 God spoke to Jacob in a dream and promised to bless him and to be with him.
 Jacob made a vow that he would give a tenth to God of all that God gave to him.

 These accounts are sometimes used to teach that the Mosaic Law coming to an end doesn’t do away with the requirement to tithe since tithing existed prior to the Mosaic Law.
-But if these accounts are going to be used as a basis for tithing, then there’s an essential element that should be followed; each of these instances was voluntary.
-There is no indication that God commanded either Abraham or Jacob to tithe.
+But if these accounts are going to be used as a basis for tithing, then there’s an essential element that should be included; each of these instances was voluntary.
+There’s no indication that God commanded either Abraham or Jacob to tithe.
 So again, the commandments that establish tithing as a requirement, are found only within the Mosaic law.

 Most church leaders wouldn’t think of using scriptures from the Mosaic Law to teach that certain foods are unclean, or how men are supposed to trim their hair, because they fully understand that those commandments are not applicable to believers living in the New Covenant.
-Yet they will teach people they are supposed to obey the commandment to tithe, and they will pick and choose from the scriptures in order to support this teaching.
+Yet they will teach people that they are supposed to obey the commandment to tithe, and they will pick and choose from the scriptures in order to support this teaching.

 To give you a more comprehensive picture of what the Bible says about tithing, here are some scriptural guidelines that may surprise you.